Youth In Care Network

 Education Achievement Bursary

-“Want to go back to school but wondering if you can afford tuition on top of everything else?
-The Education Achievement Bursary provides financial support for youth in and from care attending post-secondary school.
-Young people can use this bursary for all accredited schools, not just the usual designated post-secondary schools"
+"Want to go back to school but wondering if you can afford tuition on top of everything else?
+The Education Achievement Bursary provides up to $1500 for youth in and from care attending post-secondary school.
+Young people can use this bursary for all accredited schools, not just the usual designated post-secondary schools.

 Reach for Success Bursary